chantastic/sites/chan.dev/src/posts/concurrent-mode-is-dead.md

 Concurrent rendering is not a mode.
 Concurrent rendering is React.

-## New-new, React 18 termonology
+## New-new, React 18 terminology

-Here's the state of React 18 termonology shifts I've seen in [ReactWG discussions](https://github.com/reactwg/react-18/discussions):
+Here's the state of React 18 terminology shifts I've seen in [ReactWG discussions](https://github.com/reactwg/react-18/discussions):

 <div>
 <style>